PetTravel.com

 rabies titer test

-A rabies titer test is required to enter the United States from all high-rabies countries to avoid quarantine.
+A rabies titer test is required to enter the United States from all high-rabies countries to avoid 28 days of quarantine.
 If a valid rabies titer test administered at least 45 days before travel is not available, your pet will need to enter an Animal Quarantine Facility in an approved port of entry.

 airine pet policies